-Why does this module combine these two tracks?
+Why does this module combine these two

-- Under the new Title IX regulations, Title IX coordinators are permitted to be investigators. - · It is important Title IX coordinators receive investigator training. - Title IX coordinators, as a part of their overall oversight function, must understand the investigative process and how it has shifted under the new regulations, irrespective of whether they ever serve as the actual investigator. - Title IX investigators should have working knowledge of the Title IX grievance system overall and understand their role within the system.
+- permitted to be investigators. - · It is important Title IX coordinators receive investigator training. - Title IX coordinators, as a part of their overall oversight function, must understand the investigative process and how it has shifted under the new regulations, irrespective of whether they ever serve as the actual investigator. - Title IX investigators should have working knowledge of the Title IX grievance system overall and understand their role within the system.